coq/ceps/text/052-platform-release-cycle.md

 On time based schedule the RM branches vX.

-1. The RM shepherds the few PR which are ready and pins projects tracked by CI (using commit hashes, not necessarily tags).
-Then he tags Coq.
-This should take 10 days.
-No packages are built, just a git tag.
-A docker image is built, so that project maintainers can use it in CI.
-No breaking change is allowed from now on (unless a severe problem is found).
+1. The RM shepherds the few PR which are ready and pins projects tracked by CI (using commit hashes, not necessarily tags), then the TM tags VX+rc.
+   This step should take no more than 10 days (2 working week).
+   No binary installers are built and published by the RM, just a git tag.
+   The RM writes an OPAM package, currently the policy is to upload it to `core-dev`.
+   Possibly, the RM builds a docker image, so that project maintainers can use it in CI during (4).
+   **No breaking change is allowed from now on, unless a severe problem is found.**
-2. Doc is updated (eg. Changes file) and eventual fixes required by the platform are done.
+2. The documentation is updated (eg. the Changes file) and eventual fixes required by the platform are done.
 Ideally no other change is done.
-This should take 10 days.
+   This step should take no more than 10 days.
 3. In response to a severe bug report Coq devs make an hotfix in master which is backported to vX by the RM which then tags a point release, possibly as soon as the fix is available and merged.
+The RM writes an OPAM package for the main OPAM repository.

 ## Platform

-When Coq X+rc is tagged, the PRM branches vX
+When Coq VX+rc is tagged, the PRM branches vX

 4. Starting with the pins made by RM on Coq's CI all packages part of the platform (or its core) are pinned (in accordance with upstreams, which are notified about the ongoing process).
-Most, if not all, packages are in Coq's CI so there should be no surprises, otherwise issues are reported to Coq devs.
-When done a X+beta tag is done and packages made available to users.
+Most, if not all, packages are in Coq's CI or the Platform's CI so there should be no surprises.
+   When done a VX.0+beta tag is done and packages made available to users.
    A docker image with the entire platform prebuilt should be built.
 This should take 20 days.
 5. As users pick up the platform and find severe bugs in Coq, the platform picks up point releases of Coq containing hotfixes and eventually extends packages beyond the core set.

+### Platform versioning

+It is out of the scope of this CEP to chose a versioning schema for the platform.
+In the diagram above we append a .digit to the Coq version (one of the current proposals).

 ## Synchronization points

 - The end of (1) starts the release cycle of the platform.
-- The end of (2) and (4) don't need to be done at the same time, but if they are then the new release cycle coincides with the old one (up to the renaming of X.0 into X+beta).
+- The end of (2) and (4) don't need to be done at the same time, but if they are then the release cycle presented in this CEP roughly coincides with the previous one.
+Normally (2) precedes (4), but if the doc is not ready yet the platform can still release a beta.
-- Coq's X.0 tag can be made as soon as the doc is clear.
+- Coq's VX.0 tag can be made as soon as the doc is clear.
 This will stress the fact that upstreams can pin with no worries.

 ## Announces

 - Coq tags are only announced to devs
 - Coq platform pins are communicated to upstream devs, which may tag/release.
-- Coq platform tags and packages are announced to the community
+- Coq platform tags and packages **are announced to the community** (this is when we party)

-## Coq CI
+## Coq's CI

-- must test standard configurations
+- must test **one configuration**: it cannot use one compiler version or compiler flavor to test one project, and a different one to test another one, since the platform can only have one
-- must test all platform projects with ML parts
+- must test **all platform projects with ML parts**.
+The platform devs must ensure this invariant, since they are the ones adding packages to the platform
-- must test a selection of platform scripts (to test the script themselves, not the build of platform packages)
+- must test a **selection of platform scripts** (to test the script themselves, not the build of platform packages).
+Currently the `-extent=i` platform flag makes it build only Coq+CoqIDE, that should be sufficient.
-- should test platform projects with V files which are depended upon in the platform
+- should test **key platform projects** (projects which are heavily depended upon in the platform, even if the are "pure .v projects", e.g. mathcomp).
 - can test anything else of course, including non standard configurations

 ## Platform CI

-- on branch vX it should test all packages and build installers as artifacts
+- on branch vX it must test all packages and build installers as artifacts.
+  This makes the platform release doable without specific hardware (e.g. a Mac or a PC with windows).
-- on branch master it should take Coq master and its pins for the subset of packages it covers and test all the packages, eventually report the failures upstream
+- on branch master it should take Coq master and its upstream tracked branches (for the subset of projects part of the platform) and eventually report the failures upstream.
+Currently this activity is logged in dedicated issues.

 ### Terminology
 - "severe bug" is a bug which *blocks* many users with no decent workaround,